Saiji07/Credit-card-fraud-detection/README.md

 Key components of the project include:

-Data preprocessing: Cleaning and transforming the dataset to prepare it for analysis.
+Data preprocessing:- Cleaning and transforming the dataset to prepare it for analysis.

 Exploratory data analysis: Understanding the characteristics and patterns of fraudulent and legitimate transactions.

 Model selection and training: Experimenting with different machine learning algorithms to identify the most effective model.

 Model evaluation: Assessing the performance of each model using metrics such as accuracy, precision, recall, and F1-score.